-For sports fans, there are few better things to look forward to in Korea once the dreary winter months are over than the start of baseball season.
+For sports fans, there are few better things to look forward to in South Korea once the dreary winter months are over than the start of baseball season.
 It might surprise many readers to learn that one of America’s favorite pastimes is also Korea’s preferred team-based sport.

 As we enter the month of April each year in Korea, sports fans and baseball fanatics across the peninsula begin to dust off their mitts and replica uniforms as they gear up for another season of the Korean Baseball Organization (KBO).
 The KBO was formed in 1981 and enters its thirty-first season this year, with regular and post-season games running from early April to the end of October.

 Currently, there are 8 teams – based in Incheon, Busan, Daegu, Daejeon, Gwangju, and Seoul – playing out a grueling 133-game season and facing each other a staggering 19 times.
 The top four teams compete in the postseason games with the team that finishes the regular season on top of the standings going straight to the championship series, known as the Korean Series.
 The second-place team awaits the winners of the 5-game playoff between the third and fourth-place teams for the right to contest the Korean Series.